JHDeerin/JHDeerin.github.io/README.md

 http-server # start the server; open one of the links it gives in your browser
 ```

-Deploy the site by pushing changes to the `master` branch on GitHub.
+Deploy the site by pushing changes to the `main` branch on GitHub.

 ## Contributing